debog/OptimizedRK/README.md

 -------

 + Conservative finite difference discretization of first derivative: Run the script `ConsFD_1stDeriv`.
-+ Compact finite difference discretization of third derivative: Run the script `CompactFD_3rdDeriv`.
++ Finite difference discretization of third derivative: Run the script `FD_3rdDeriv`.

 One can change the parameters in these scripts to try various orders, number of stages, etc.
 The directory `example_output` contains some example solutions from these scripts.